wolovim/ape-hackathon-kit/README.md

 - Install Foundry
 - Start Anvil in one terminal pane (`$ anvil`)
-- Run the deploy script in another: `ape run deploy_local --network foundry`
+- Run the deploy script in another: `ape run deploy_local`

 ### 3. Interact with the contract in the web app